SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 **!!IMPORTANT!!**

-be careful to change/adapt the file path when using the files, in order to save and read the database in a correct folder of your choice.
+Be careful to change/adapt the file and folder paths when using the files, in order to save and read the database in a correct folder of your choice.

 # Usage
 The two ways this project is intended to be used are: